YahyaOmari/city-explorer/README.md

 4. Created .env file.
 5. .gitignore - with standard NodeJS configurations.
 6. Created server.js.
+7. npm init, then continue the steps.
+8. Deploy it to heroku.

 ## Architecture
 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information. -->